Below is information from the City of Boston.

 - All City of Boston playgrounds and tot lots have been temporarily closed.
 Group sports activities on fields and courts are temporarily suspended. will remain open for passive use, but we encourage everyone to practice social distancing while enjoying nature.
 Maintenance in our parks will continue.

-- Governor Baker issued an emergency order extending the closure of all Massachusetts public and private schools until May 4.
+- On April 21st, Governor Baker announced that all public and private schools will be closed for the remainder of the academic year.
+All childcare (except for essential workers) will remain closed until June 29.
+Childcare programs for first responders, other essential workers will continue operating as they have been.
+Currently there 523 programs statewide.
 With Boston Public Schools closed to students, the City will continue to provide free breakfast and lunch meals to all Boston students.
 View a map of meal sites for children and youth.

 - All Boston Public Library locations are closed until further notice.